navojr/ITSP_Maze-Runner/Documentation.md

 ### 3. Concepts Used/Technical Aspects
 #### 3.1 Image Processing
 ##### 3.1.1 Color format changing
-The color format is changed from RGB to HSV so as to specify the limits in the hue for detecting the color of the path
+The color format is changed from RGB to HSV so as to specify the limits in the hue for detecting the color of the path.
 ##### 3.1.2 Color detection
 The lower and upper limit of Hue, Saturation and Value is specified for detecting the path in the image.
 ##### 3.1.3 Morphological operations
-First morphological open is used to remove small noices in the background and then the kernal is changed so as to remove the horizontal or verticle rectangular strips to get only vertical and horizontal rectangular regions respectively in the image.
+First, morphological open is used to remove small noices in the background and then the kernal is changed so as to remove the horizontal or verticle rectangular strips to get only vertical and horizontal rectangular regions respectively in the image.
 ##### 3.1.4 Contour Detection
 From the white rectangular patches contours are extracted and stored as arrays of points for each contour
 ##### 3.1.5 Rectangle Detection